james-gould/MapboxSharp/README.md

 # MapboxSharp

 An easy to use wrapper library for the Mapbox API.
-Simply Add a reference to the MapboxSharp `.dll` to your project and you're good to go!
+Simply add a reference to the MapboxSharp `.dll` to your project and you're good to go!

 Previous Mapbox C# wrappers have become dorment, hence the birth of MapboxSharp.
 As new functionality arrives in the API, this library will be updated to support it.